magicicada/cs1px/documents/about_this_course.md

 I (Jess) will use Jupyter notebooks for most of the teaching so that I can interleave text and code.
 It is important that you learn how to open and run Jupyter notebooks - I will show you how to do this in lecture.
 Blair may also soemtimes use more conventional presentation tools.

 ### Labs/tutorials:
 Your tutorial groups will give you a chance to discuss your work on your weekly labs.
 You can ask for help, or talk about what you've managed to do.
 As with CS1CT, you will have demonstrator who will work with you in a small group and a tutor who will oversee several of these small groups.
+You should attend labs even if you have completed the lab material - but you can get the tutor to check your solution shortly after you arrive and then you need not stay if you don't want to.
+We are obligated to take attendance at 1PX labs.

 ### Quizzes:
 Most weeks we will have short online quizzes to assess your knowledge of the previous cycle's material.
-These will be run on Moodle, and will be available for the whole week of the lab sessions associated with the content.
+These will be run on Moodle, and will be available for a week.

 ### Assessed assignment:
 You will work on an assessed assignment that is kind of like a small project.
 This will be a piece of code that you should write and document yourself, and that you will hand in for grading.
-Details will follow closer to the time, but to give you a general idea of what will be expected:  I will ask you to find a dataset that is publicly available somewhere, and write code to store and process this dataset, including some sort of simple analysis and visualisation.
-I will give examples of what I am looking for later in the course, and will provide a clear list of the marking criteria so that you know what we will be looking for.
+Details will follow closer to the time.

 ### End-of-course Exam:
 We will have an end-of-course exam in the spring.
-I will provide a revision checklist and an outline of the sorts of questions you should expect nearer the time.
+We will provide a revision checklist and an outline of the sorts of questions you should expect nearer the time.

 ## Tools we will use: